inescantante/checkout-shoppinglist/README.md

 - ShoppingList: service endpoint.
 - checkout-net-library-master: checkout library modified to interact with the shopping list endpoint.

-The Shopping list solution was created with visual studio 2015 and has the following frameworks/libraries:
+The Shopping list solution was created with visual studio 2015 and uses the following:
 - .Net Framework 4.6
 - Database file (App_Data/ShoppingListDb.mdf) to hold the items list and consumers list for the API
 - Entity Framework 6